 Dr. Stuart McGill is a spine researcher and author of several books, including "Low Back Disorders" and "Ultimate Back Fitness and Performance."
 He works at the University of Waterloo in Canada as a professor and researcher.
 He's made many contributions to our understanding of how the spine works and how to prevent spine injuries.
 He also works with clients, including professional athletes.

-The three exercises that Stuart McGill uses to help people stabilize their spines
+The three exercises that Stuart McGill uses to help people stabilize their spines are: the curl-up, the bird-dog, and the side-bridge.

 Read More: 5 Myths About Back Pain Debunked